LeetLLM

 Sitting between working and long-term memory, core memory holds a small set of sourced facts needed in nearly every live turn.
 Unlike episodic stores that grow over time, core memory is deliberately kept small and high-value.
 In practice, teams implement it as a scoped profile projection that gets injected every turn.

-In our merchant dispute example, core memory might store:
+In our repository migration example, core memory might store:

-• Current request (merchant asked for a partial refund; approval not established)
+• Current request (finish middleware migration; deployment approval not established)

 Long-term stores: the filing cabinets